azizzaeny/composable/readme.md

 ## Composable
     "Composable is to make or form by combining things."

-collection of functions that can be composed to solve programming problem
+Collection of functions that can be composed to solve programming problem.
-about collection of library functional programming, data structure, UI development, pushing side-effects to the last
+Library functional programming, data structure, UI development, pushing side-effects to the last